Navy Week comes to San Jose for the 1st time in the celebration's history - NewsBreak

 KTVU FOX 2

-SAN JOSE, Calif. - San Jose police are looking for five individuals who were seen on surveillance video holding knives and stealing a cash box from Peters Bakery on Alum Rock Avenue in San Jose.
-Five people were seen on the bakery's surveillance video walking into the bakery from the...
+SAN JOSE, Calif. - San Jose police are looking for five people who were seen on surveillance video brandishing knives and stealing the cash box from Peters Bakery on Alum Rock Avenue.
+The robbery took place around 1:20 p.m.
+Wednesday afternoon, the bakery wrote on their Facebook page.
+The bakery...

+Bay Area school district rescinds mask mandate after sending 4-year-old home for not having mask on

+This move comes after a four-year-old boy without a mask on was told he couldn't stay at school.

 californiaexaminer.net

-Note: Editor's note: Descriptions of crime in this article may be disturbing to some readers.
-Karen Stitt was just 15 years old when the Palo Alto High School student was brutally raped and murdered in 1982.
-Her body was found with 59 stab wounds, yards from the Sunnyvale bus stop where she was awaiting a ride home after visiting with her boyfriend, according to police.